 Gion Festival (Kyoto)

-You can’t talk about Japanese festivals in 2020, without talking about The Gion Festival.
-It is one of the oldest and most famous festivals in Japan.
-It originated in 869 and was held annually starting from 970.
-Throughout history, it has been halted and restarted but has become a consistent, annual event since the late 16th century.
-It is held in Yasaka Shrine which is in the famous Gion area (the setting of Hollywood’s Memoirs of a Geisha) in Kyoto, Japan’s cultural capital as well as the previous capital of Japan.
+You can’t talk about Japan summer festivals in 2024 without mentioning The Gion Festival.
+It’s one of the oldest and most famous festivals in Japan, dating back to 869 and held annually since 970.
+Although it has seen interruptions throughout history, it has been a consistent, annual event since the late 16th century.
+Held in Yasaka Shrine in the famous Gion area of Kyoto, Japan’s cultural capital and former capital, it’s steeped in tradition and history.

-Though there are festival activities happening all through the month of July, the most important dates are the 17th and 24th, when the festival’s famous yamaboko floats are paraded through town.
-For history-lovers, you may want to come down to the festival in the three nights before the parade dates as some traditional private houses will open their doors to the public in that period, giving you a glimpse at their family heirlooms.
+The festival activities span the entire month of July, with the main events on the 17th and 24th when the festival’s renowned yamaboko floats parade through town.
+For history buffs, the three nights before the parade dates offer a unique opportunity as some traditional private houses open their doors to the public, giving a glimpse into their family heirlooms.

 Awa Odori Festival (Tokushima)